jhuttner/rtcommit/README.md

 	git rtcommit 12345 --blast="sergey@xmpp.google.com, larry@xmpp.google.com" --msg="Check out this optimization."

-Same as previous, but looks in alias file at ~/xmpp-aliases.json to do addreessee lookups.
+Same as previous, but looks in alias file at ~/xmpp-aliases.json to do addressee lookups.
 A speedup.

 	git rtcommit 12345 --blast="sb,lp" --msg="Thought you would like to know about this commit."